grackle-project/grackle/doc/source/Installation.rst

 The first choice is generally fastest, while the second is a sensible choice during development (the compiler performs most optimizations and includes debugging information in the library).

 Machine-specific compilation options can also be specified with host-files.
-These host-files are should generally not be necessary, but they may specify thee architecture-specific optimization flags.
+These host-files should generally not be necessary, but they may specify architecture-specific optimization flags.
 This should be specified during the configuration stage with the ``-C`` flag followed by the path to the host-file.
 For example, one might invoke: